github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-analyze.md

 If no queries are specified, the CLI will automatically determine a suitable set of queries to run.
-In particular, if a Code Scanning configuation file was specfied at database creation time using `--codescanning-config` then the queries from this will be used.
+In particular, if a Code Scanning configuration file was specfied at database creation time using `--codescanning-config` then the queries from this will be used.
 Otherwise, the default queries for the langauge being analyzed will be used.